-Some famous Nepali Cuisines:
+Some Famous Nepali Cuisines:

-Gundruk, dhido and sinki:
+Gundruk, Dhido and Sinki:

 Samaya baji and Chatamari:

-Samaya baji is traditional Newari cuisine set which contains beaten rice, choila(grilled and spiced meat), aalu achar (potato pickle), bhatmas (black soya beans), fried boiled egg, green vegetable and aaila (locally made alcohol).
+Samaya baji is a traditional Newari cuisine set that contains beaten rice, Choila (grilled and spiced meat), Aalu achar (potato pickle), Bhatmas (black soya beans), fried, boiled egg, green vegetable, and Aaila (locally made alcohol).
 Chatamari, another Newari cuisine, may resemble a pizza but is entirely different in its ingredients.
-A base of rice flour is used and the topping is made with egg, meat and curry or even consumed bare.
-The Newars are mostly inhabited in Kathmandu and its surroundings, bearing unique culture and tradition.
+A base of rice flour is used, and the topping is made with egg, meat, and curry or consumed bare.
+The Newars are primarily inhabited in Kathmandu and its surroundings, bearing unique culture and tradition.

-Juju dhau (Curd):
+Juju Dhau (Curd):